LSSTDESC/TJPCov/doc/Terms_of_Reference.md

    * Boundaries of TJPCov:
      - TJPCov does not support calculation of covariance matrices that are not covariant with the main large-scale structure probes (i.e supoernovae luministity distance)
+     - TJPCov performs theoretical computations of the covariance matrix given survey properties and assumed cosmology.
+It does not perform calculations on the data, e.g. various boot-strap techniques
      - In general, TJPCov does not support covariance arising from systematic effects although exceptions could be made on as-needed basis (i.e. we provide covariance matrix as observed by a perfect instrument with no galactic foregrounds, etc.)